The MCAA Mission

 kristina.donnelly@maryland.gov

-Ms. Donnelly, Secretary of the Maryland Correctional Administrators Association, has over 27 years with the Department of Public Safety and Correctional Services.
+Ms. Donnelly, Secretary of the Maryland Correctional Administrators Association, has decades of with the Department of Public Safety and Correctional Services.
 She began as an addictions counselor in 1995 and later served as Executive Assistant to the Director at Patuxent Institution.
 Since 2017, she has been Deputy Director for Field Support Services, overseeing key operations and initiatives.
 Her extensive experience and leadership have significantly advanced the correctional field in Maryland.

 How Officers Are Chosen